johanholmerin/tsaphod/docs/tutorial.md

 The `addPoint` function is very similar to the previous version.
 In fact, there's just one difference.
 We've used `::` instead of `.` to access the `updateIn` function.

-Zaphod functions should be called on regular JavaScript objects, which they all treat as immutable.
+Tsaphod functions should be called on regular JavaScript objects, which they all treat as immutable.
 The function bind operator allows us to keep our data in a logical and readable position.